pondern/Simon-Keyboard/README.md

 This game was built using HTML5, CSS, and Javascript and tested on Chrome.

 I started with building the piano keyboard itself in HTML5 and CSS.
 Once the virtual piano resembled a working piano I began working on the piano's functionality in Javascript.
-The piano sounds were taken from google drive of piano key sounds tied to a keyboard activator (https://drive.google.com/file/d/1HISRomgGs_XEpCzBuBLfNsYT19ULyGlT/view).
+The piano sounds were taken from google drive of piano key sounds tied to letters on the keyboard (https://drive.google.com/file/d/1HISRomgGs_XEpCzBuBLfNsYT19ULyGlT/view).
 I created two JS files; (1) script.js for functionalilty and free play of the virtual piano, and (2) game.js for the game logic.

 Future planned updates for the project include: